Skip to content

 npm run typecheck

-The MCP server uses stdio for the MCP client and opens a local WebSocket bridge at:
+The MCP server uses stdio for the AI client and opens a local WebSocket bridge at:

 text